 There is now an abundance of wild turkeys throughout the state with turkeys found wherever there is suitable habitat.
 In South Jersey, where wild turkeys had been struggling just a few years ago, intensive restoration efforts have improved population numbers significantly.
 The statewide population is now estimated at 20,000 - 23,000 turkeys with an annual harvest of approximately 3,000 birds.

 Youth turkey hunters aged 10 to 16 with a Youth License can obtain a "Y" permit which allows them to hunt in any hunting period in the zone that they obtain a permit for during the spring season.
 Youth hunters aged 10 to less than 14 must be under the supervision of a licensed adult who is at least 21 years of age.
 The adult does not have to have a turkey permit, but they do have to have a regular license.
 This regulation applies until the youth takes a turkey.
 After taking a turkey, the youth is subject to the same hunting period and zone restrictions as an adult.
 There is also the special statewide Youth Turkey Hunting Day each year.

-Turkey permits are awarded via a lottery followed by over-the-counter sales for both the spring and fall seasons.
-Lottery application periods are January 25-February 22 for the spring season and August 1-31 for the fall season.
+Spring turkey permits are awarded via a lottery followed by over-the-counter sales; the lottery application period is January 25-February 22.
+There is no lottery for the fall season.